-A three-point turn is a moderate vehicular maneuver that involves turning a vehicle around on a roadway to drive in the opposite direction when there is nowhere to pull off the road to turn around.
+A three-point turn, or K turn, is a moderate vehicular maneuver that involves turning a vehicle around on a roadway to drive in the opposite direction when there is nowhere to pull off the road to turn around.

-The three-point turn or three-point turnabout is typically done on narrow roads where a simple U-turn cannot be performed.
+The three-point turn (also known as a Y turn, K turn, or three-point turnabout) is typically done on narrow roads where a simple U-turn cannot be performed.

 It looks like this –

 It is a standard way to turn around when there are no adjacent or perpendicular roads or drives to pull into (or off in) to turn around more seamlessly.

 How To Do a 3-Point Turn (3-Point Turn Steps)